 In 2012, John D McGinnis was chosen by the people of the 79th Legislative District in Blair County to represent them in the Pennsylvania House of Representatives.
-He was elected to a second term in 2014.
+He was elected to a third term in 2016.

-During the 2015-16 legislative session, John serves on four committees: Game and Fisheries, Local Government, Urban Affairs, and Veterans Affairs and Emergency Services
+During the 2017-18 legislative session, John serves on four committees: Education, Labor and Industry, Tourism and Recreational Development, and Urban Affairs.

 A Pennsylvania native, John was born in Latrobe and grew up in Norristown.
 After graduating from the University of Notre Dame in 1976, he worked as a Catholic school teacher for almost a decade before becoming a university administrator at Notre Dame.

 In 1987, John received a Master of Science in Business Administration from Indiana University South Bend and in 1993 graduated with a Ph.D. in finance from Penn State University.